jgscott/learnR/hyptest/hyptest.md

 null hypothesis looked believable in light of the data.

 All hypothesis testing problems have these same four elements.
-Usually the hard part is step 3, for which we'll learn some cool techniques.
+Usually the hard part is step 3, for which we'll soon learn a cool technique called the permutation test.